 Children That Spend Time Barefoot May Have Increased Motor Skills

-A study has shown that children who spend most of their time barefoot have increased motor skills and are better in jumping and balancing scientist say.
+A study has shown that children who spend most of their time barefoot have increased motor skills and are better in jumping and balancing scientists say.

-Reports show that children who habitually walk barefoot are noticeably better in jumping and balancing compare to those children who wear shoes particularly between the ages of 6-10 years.
+Reports show that children who habitually walk barefoot are noticeably better in jumping and balancing compared to those children who wear shoes, particularly between the ages of 6-10 years.

 This research also highlights the importance of barefoot exercise for motor skill development as a child grows and matures.

 Safety Concerns Of Allowing Bare Feet